 - 1. Start the ExpressCluster Builder and change the cluster configuration data. - 2.
 Execute Stop Cluster by clicking the Service menu of the WebManager. - 3.
 Upload the cluster configuration data by the ExpressCluster X Builder. - 4.
 The following message is displayed if the data has successfully been distributed.
-The upload is completed successfully. - 5.
+Changes applied successfully. - 5.
 Restart all servers from the Start menu.